suizokukan/katal/README.md

                                               which is a simple string, not a regex. o  action__infos()                      : display informations about the source and the target directory
-    o  action__rebase()                     : copy a target directory into a new one o  action__rebase__files()              : --rebase : select the files to be copied. o  action__rebase__write()              : --rebase : write the files into the new target direc. o  action__rmnotags()                   : Remove all files if they have no tags. o  action__rmtags()                     : remove the entire tags' string of some files o  action__select()                     : fill SELECT and SELECT_SIZE_IN_BYTES and
+    o  action__new()                        : create a new target directory o  action__rebase()                     : copy a target directory into a new one o  action__rebase__files()              : --rebase : select the files to be copied. o  action__rebase__write()              : --rebase : write the files into the new target direc. o  action__reset()                      : --reset : remove the database and the files in the target directory
+    o  action__rmnotags()                   : Remove all files if they have no tags. o  action__rmtags()                     : remove the entire tags' string of some files o  action__select()                     : fill SELECT and SELECT_SIZE_IN_BYTES and